amirongit/notecode/algebra.md

 ### Solving absolute value equations
 #### Absolute value
-- distance between the given number & zero
+- distance between the given number & 0
 #### Steps
 1. absolute values are isolated
     - if one of the sides is negative, equation doesn't have solution (its solution set is null set)
-    - if one of the sides is equal to zero, equation has a single solution
+    - if one of the sides is equal to 0, equation has a single solution
 2. a compound equation is madde with 'or' without absolute values (bare values are used)
     - the additional equation has the bare value opposed
 3. resulted equations are solved